frontenddogma/web-development-glossary/manuscript/s.md

 String
 : A sequence of characters, either as a literal constant or as some kind of variable.
 The latter may allow its elements to be mutated and the length changed, or it may be fixed (after creation).
 A string is generally considered as a data type and is often implemented as an array data structure of bytes (or words) that stores a sequence of elements, typically characters, using some character encoding.
 String may also denote more general arrays or other sequence (or list) data types and structures.&nbsp;[†](#w-string)

+Strong character
+: A character with a definite direction.
+Examples of this type of character include most alphabetic characters, syllabic characters, Han ideographs, non-European or non-Arabic digits, and punctuation characters that are specific to only those scripts.&nbsp;[†](#w-bidirectional)

 Structural Similarity Index Measure
 : A method for predicting the perceived quality of digital television and cinematic pictures, as well as other kinds of digital images and videos.
 SSIM is used for measuring the similarity between two images.
 The SSIM index is a full reference metric; in other words, the measurement or prediction of image quality is based on an initial uncompressed or distortion-free image as reference.&nbsp;[†](#w-ssim)